How To Run Meta Health & Wellness Ads Without Getting Restricted

 How to diagnose your Meta health & wellness policy restriction level

 Not all health and wellness policy restrictions are the same.
-After reviewing over 50 Health & Wellness accounts, we consistently observe three levels of restriction, each of which impacts your tracking, optimization, and revenue distinctly.
+After reviewing over 75+ Health & Wellness accounts, we consistently observe three levels of restriction, each of which affects your tracking, optimization, and revenue.

 Level 1: Metadata Filtering (The Warning Stage)